icerpc/icerpc-csharp/examples/HelloSecure/README.md

-Hello illustrates how to make an asynchronous invocation and wait for the reply.
+HelloSecure is an example application showing how to make an asynchronous invocation and wait for the reply using a secured TLS connection.

 For build instructions checks the top-level [README.md](../../README.md).